Electrified-Home/Hubitat-Advanced-Heliotrope/docs/USAGE.md

 # Usage

-1. **Set the update cadence** – On the main app page choose how frequently (in minutes) the sun position should refresh.
+1. **Configure the Sun Position driver** – Open the lone sun device that the Sky Regions app created and choose whether `autoUpdate` should stay on.
+Pick an interval (1 minute through 3 hours) from the dropdown; this schedule now lives entirely on the driver.
-2. **Create regions** – Use the *Create New Region* flow to name the region and pick a geometry type.
-Fine-tune geometry from the device detail page.
+2. **Create regions** – Use the *Create New Region* flow, optionally leverage the planning helper (answer “which way does the window face?”), then fine-tune geometry on each region device page.
-3. **Monitor attributes** – Every region device exposes:
-   - `inRegion` (string `'true'`/`'false'`)
-   - `regionStatus`
-   - `enteredRegion` and `exitedRegion` timestamps
-   - `lastAzimuth`, `lastAltitude`, and driver-specific diagnostics
+3. **Monitor attributes** – Region devices expose a single useful attribute: `motion`.
+It stays blank until the next sun reading, then reports `active` when the sun is inside the geometry and `inactive` when it is outside—nothing else is published to keep the surface minimal.
-4. **Automate** – In Rule Machine, select the region device and use the attributes above to trigger lighting, shading, or notification routines when the sun enters/leaves a window.
+4. **Automate** – In Rule Machine or Simple Automation Rules, treat the region device exactly like a motion sensor to trigger lighting, shading, or notifications when the sun enters/leaves a window.
-5. **Manual recalculation** – From the app’s region detail page you can force a recalculation using the most recent sun reading to test geometry changes instantly.
+5. **Manual recalculation** – Use the sun driver’s `Refresh` or `Update Position` command to recompute immediately; results propagate straight to every child region.